vbocan/IPFLang/article/IPFLang_CSI_Article.md

 | Versioning | 21 | Diff, impact analysis |
 | Other | 77 | Semantics, parsing, logic |

-All 266 tests pass with 100% success rate.
-Test execution completes in approximately 75ms (0.28ms average per test), confirming that DSL interpretation imposes negligible overhead.
+All 260 tests pass with 100% success rate.
+Test execution completes in sub-millisecond time per test, confirming that DSL interpretation imposes negligible overhead.

 ### 7.4 Threats to Validity

 **Internal Validity.** The test suite validates correctness of the implementation but may not cover all edge cases.
 The 266 tests focus on feature coverage rather than exhaustive input space exploration.
 The validation against official fee schedules covers representative scenarios but not all possible input combinations.

-**External Validity.** The 20 example files in `examples/` demonstrate language expressiveness, complemented by 118 production jurisdiction files in `jurisdictions/` covering PCT national/regional phase entry for major patent offices.
-These production files were validated by a domain expert against official PCT fee schedules.
-The EPO and USPTO examples presented in Section 7.2 were selected for detailed presentation due to their fee structure complexity and public availability of official schedules, but all 118 jurisdictions have undergone expert validation.
+**External Validity.** The 118 production jurisdiction files in `jurisdictions/` covering PCT national/regional phase entry for major patent offices were validated by a domain expert (Robert Fichter, Ph.D.) against official PCT fee schedules.
+The validation confirmed dollar-accurate calculations across all supported jurisdictions.
+The test suite includes synthetic fee schedule models for USPTO and EPO that demonstrate the language's expressiveness for complex fee structures, though these use representative values rather than tracking current official schedules which are updated annually.

 **Construct Validity.** Performance measurements reflect test execution time, not isolated component performance.
 Claims about syntax readability for domain experts are based on established DSL design principles [16] rather than empirical user studies.
 The keyword-based syntax (EQ, GT, AND) was designed to improve readability compared to symbolic operators, and the explicit block delimiters (ENDCOMPUTE, ENDDEFINE) were chosen to reduce syntax errors, but **these design hypotheses have not been validated through controlled experiments with practitioners**.
 This limitation should be considered when evaluating claims about the language's accessibility.